After-Shock/Cloudbox-wiki/Plex.md

 1. Click the Settings icon (top right) -> "Server" (top) -> "Remote Access" (left).

-1. Enable "Manually specify public port", type in `443`, and click the "Retry" or "Apply" button.
+1. Enable "Manually specify public port", type in `443`, and click the "Retry" button.

-1. Click "ENABLE REMOTE ACCESS" (Ignore the "Not available outside your network" message).
+1. This will give you an "Not available outside your network" message.
+This is OK.
+Just click "ENABLE REMOTE ACCESS".

     ![](http://i.imgur.com/tq7dzAa.png)